tanzu-end-to-end/tap-workshop/workshop/content/exercises/02-GitOps-and-TBS.md

 ```

 When the build is complete, the container images are stored in a Harbor registry, from which deployment operations will pull those images.
-Let's now look at how TAP automates the deployment and execution of our application.
+Let's now look at how TAP automates the deployment and execution of our application.app